 Israel's ex-PM Olmert released from prison

-Former Israeli Prime Minister Ehud Olmert, left, exits prison after his sentence, in Ramle, Israel, Sunday, July 2, 2017.
 The parole board of Israel's Prison Service has granted Olmert early release from prison.
+Prison Service... .

 Comments